 A particular area of expertise is Anglo-German Cultural Relations, including the history of German Studies in the United Kingdom.
+We are home to the Centre for Anglo-German Cultural Relations with its own Yearbook Angermion, its Writer-in-Residence programme and its BASF-funded Lecture Series.

 Several members of the department also do interdisciplinary work in fields such as the history of thought, translation and translation theory, medieval studies and gender and queer studies.